ART 230: The Art and History of the Celts

 Michigan Irish Music Festival

 This one-credit hour/two-contact hour course, taught by MCC Art Instructor Tim Norris with guest presenters, Michael Johnson and Peggy Hennelly-Maniates, includes a REQUIRED experiential learning excursion to the Michigan Irish Music Festival in Muskegon on Saturday-Sunday, Sept.16-17, 2017.

 Non-Credit Community Lecture Series Option

 The course will also be presented as a non-credit community lecture series in partnership the Michigan Irish Music Festival.
-The cost is $45 per person for the entire lecture series; $15 at the door for individual nights; $13 for Sat.
-Sept.
-16 and $8 for Sun., Sept 17.
+The lecture series is free of charge.
 Reduced ticket prices for lecture series participants at the Michigan Irish Music Festival.
 Call the MCC Arts and Humanities Department at (231)777-0324 to register.